Jakfamily/planty/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Changelog ==

+= 2.10.1 - SATURDAY, 11th NOVEMBER 2023 =
+* Improvement: Zip AI - Added an option to disable Zip AI.
+* Improvement: Caching - Added compatibility with SiteGround's caching.

+= 2.10.0 - THURSDAY, 9th NOVEMBER 2023 =
+* New: Integrated Zip AI into Spectra.

+= 2.9.1 - TUESDAY, 7th NOVEMBER 2023 =
+* Improvement: Container - Added a fallback image option for the video background type.
+* Improvement: Container - Added a new 'Centralized Position' setting for custom image background positioning.
+* Improvement: Global - Added the new 'X' logo for Twitter into the icon library.
+* Fix: Container - Resolved an issue wherein the background video opacity would not work as intended.
+* Fix: Container - Resolved an issue wherein the flex properties would not work as intended on the front-end when blocks were added inside a video-background Container.
+* Fix: Buttons - Resolved an issue in which the margins added to the button group would get overridden by child button margins.
+* Fix: FAQ - Resolved an issue in which the default content padding would appear differently in the editor and the front-end.
+* Fix: Form - Added a note for the Form block regarding duplicate name fields requiring distinct labels.
+* Fix: Icon List - Resolved an issue wherein the vertical alignment would not appear as intended in the editor's mobile view.
+* Fix: Post Grid/Carousel/Timeline - Resolved an issue wherein a `preg_replace` warning could appear.
+* Fix: Slider - Resolved an issue wherein the block would not work as intended in the Astra widget customizer.
+* Fix: Table Of Contents - Resolved an issue wherein the Table Of Contents collapse feature would not work as intended.
+* Fix: Global - Resolved an issue with Full Site Editing (FSE) in which changes applied to page templates would not be visible when File Generation was enabled.
+* Fix: Global - Resolved an issue in which the Spectra blocks were unable to be previewed in the widget editor customizer.

 = 2.9.0 - THURSDAY, 26th OCTOBER 2023 =
 * New: Core Blocks - Added Global Block Style support for core blocks.